rc9000/ccs-container/README.md

  4. the files will automatically be indexed after a while, but to speed things up, you can ssh into the container and run `/opt/ccs/loader/loader.sh`
  5. navigate browser to the frontend at `http://<docker-ip>:4200/configsearch`

+__WARNING: this container contains unsecured server software (node.js and Solr) and it exposes all config files too the public without authentication.
+Only operate it in a closed network environment or secure the servers by configuration or external measures.__

 ## Internals